andresattler/my-static-site-generator/README.md

 #my static site gerator
 This is personal to learn more about static site generators and react.
-As inspiration im using [gatsby](https://github.com/gatsbyjs/gatsby).
+As inspiration i am using [gatsby](https://github.com/gatsbyjs/gatsby).